melbv/digitalgarden/src/site/notes/04.04 Blog/Cover Page.md

 # Blog by mfxm.fr

+&emsp;

 Hi lone Internet dweller who will have landed on this page,

+&emsp;

 This is my attempt at publishing a simple blog, giving back to the Internet community some of my online perigrinations along three main areas:

 1. Selfhosting and the few notes that I wrote for beginners (mostly)

-2. Recipes that I have gathered and tried
+2. Recipes, reading lists that I have gathered and tried

 3. News and longer reads that I am accumulating as I browse the Web